chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Information relevant to record limits, offsets and cursors should also be included as described in the example response as a nested element.
 Only relevant elements ("count", "limit", "offset", "page" and "cursor") are required.

-`TODO: Find a better word for ruleset than what we have below`

 ```JSON
 {
     "metadata": {